cheesec4ke/encryption/README.md

-test project to figure out how to use github
+test project to learn kotlin and figure out how to use github